sahu-adarsh/prepai/ARCHITECTURE_GUIDE.md

 ### ✅ Requirement 3: AI Agent Qualification

 **a) Reasoning LLMs for decision-making:**
-- Agent uses Claude/Nova to analyze candidate responses
+- Agent uses Claude to analyze candidate responses
 - Adapts question difficulty based on performance
 - Decides when to provide hints or move to next question